Tame Inflammation

 Joints can become achy, stiff, and painful throughout a woman's body.
 Mentally, this impacts a woman’s mood, often resulting in elevated anxiety and depression.

-In laboratory models of elevated inflammation, these sickness behaviors often precede the onset of depressive symptoms, which, according to the NIH, closely resemble the neurovegetative symptoms of major depression.
+In laboratory models of elevated inflammation, these sickness behaviors often precede the onset of depressive symptoms, which, according to the NIH, closely resemble the symptoms of major depression.

-Likewise, cook and bake with good fats such as pure avocado and olive oils.
 Consume omega-3 fatty acids found in foods such as salmon, trout, tuna, and walnuts.

-Limit or cease drinking alcohol, and reduce sugar consumption, especially in highly processed foods.
+Reduce sugar consumption, especially in highly processed foods.

 As always, if there are questions about inflammation and dietary lifestyle, women are encouraged to consult their physicians or seek a certified dietitian qualified to address food issues related to menopause.